rajattri/firs/README.md

 # Stolen alert feature

-Description: the function of major classes, dependency and the overall flow of information.
+Description: Details about the major classes, their function, dependency and the overall flow of information.

+#List of classes

+-